Mark Breland: Professional career

 Breland turned professional in 1984.
-In 1987 he won the vacant WBA welterweight title by defeating Harold Volbrecht by TKO in the seventh round.
+In 1987 he won the vacant WBA welterweight world title by defeating Harold Volbrecht by TKO in the seventh round.
 He lost it in his first defense to Marlon Starling.
-In 1989 Breland again won the vacant WBA welterweight title by defeating another contender, Seung Soon Lee, by first round knockout on 4 February, 1989, in Las Vegas, Nevada.
+In 1989 Breland again won the vacant WBA welterweight world title by defeating another contender, Seung Soon Lee, by first round knockout on 4 February 1989, in Las Vegas, Nevada.
 He made four successful title defenses (most notably, one against Lloyd Honeyghan) before losing it to Aaron Davis in a back-and-forth 9-round contest that was nearly called off twice because of injuries to Davis' eye before Breland was knocked out in round 9.

 Breland retired in 1997 with a professional record of 35–3–1 (25 KOs).
 His losses were to Jorge Vaca, Aaron Davis, and Marlon Starling, with whom he also earned his only draw.